 After visiting the lighthouse you can head further North towards Dunedin – the second largest city on the South Island.

-If you do decide to spend more time around Dunedin, you can visit St Clair's Beach or the Tunnel Beach.
-The latter in particular was my favourite in the area.
+If you do decide to spend more time around Dunedin, you can visit St Clair’s Beach or Tunnel Beach.
+The latter in particular was my favorite in the area.
 I went there at sunrise and had the whole place to myself!

-A further 1 hour north you will find the little town called Moeraki - the home of the famous globular Moeraki Boulders scattered on the beach.
-At roughly 5 million years old, they are an interesting formation accessible by a two minute walk from the nearby carpark.
+A further 1 hour north you will find the little town called Moeraki – the home of the famous globular Moeraki Boulders scattered on the beach.
+At roughly 5 million years old, they are an interesting formation accessible by a two-minute walk from the nearby parking lot.

-In the late afternoon, close to the lighthouse Yellow Eyed Penguins, a native New Zealand penguin species make their journey back from the Pacific Ocean to their homes in the hillside after a long days fishing.
+In the late afternoon, close to the lighthouse Yellow Eyed Penguins, a native New Zealand penguin species make their journey back from the Pacific Ocean to their homes on the hillside after a long day of fishing.

 It’s a beautiful sight when the pairs find each other and a great opportunity to learn something.